abend0c1/da/README.md

 # DA - Mainframe Disassembler in REXX

 ## FUNCTION
+This will disassemble mainframe executables that are represented in printable hex.

 The DA REXX procedure disassembles the AMBLIST output (or indeed any printable hex) that you are currently editing with ISPF/EDIT.